AhmedAbdAlRahmanAnwar/Data-Structure/README.md

 # Data-Structure
-Basic Data Structure Implementation using Java.
+Basic Data Structures Implementation using Java.
+With some applications using these implemented data structures.